notwindstone/anisun/README.md

 ## ⭐ Features

-* Watch anime with subs or dubs (only on Russian language in Kodik, SovetRomantica and Anilibria players)
+* Watch anime with subs or dubs (in English or Russian)

 * Download anime using a torrent or directly from the website (.m3u8)